-I went to a workshop recently about homopathic cures.
-The moderator of the workshop had shared his insights behind what makes homopathic cures 'work' - being consistently persistent in the pursuit of good health, as well as, no one way will
+I went to a workshop recently about homeopathic cures.
+The moderator of the workshop had shared his insights behind what makes homeopathic cures 'work' - being consistently persistent in the pursuit of good health, as well as, no one way will

 I had an 'aha' moment.

 If we expand on these insights - applying them not just in the

 scope of 'homeopathic cures' - but to our lives on a grander scale - we may have to face some hard truths about our lack of being consistently persistent with goals we have been trying to obtain in our lives.
 As well as confronting feelings of discouragement

 and defeat when what worked for one of our friends (think Atkins diet) didn't work for us!

 How do we make lasting changes